MultiSafepay/docs/content/integration/ready-made/lightspeed_app/faq/processing-refunds.md

 - For refunds created in your Lightspeed backend, a short message appears in the **Notes** section of the order where any errors are explained.

-- Refunds created in your MultiSafepay account are not reported back to Lightspeed.
+- Refunds created in your MultiSafepay dashboard are not reported back to Lightspeed.
 Under **Offline actions**, an error appears: "Already a completed transaction".

 - Some [pay later](/payment-methods/pay-later/) methods require product IDs for each refunded item.
 When using product variants, make sure each variant has a unique identifier.
 If you provide duplicate IDs, we cannot distinguish which items to refund.